 If you're arriving at one of Bangkok's airports and want to go directly to Pattaya, booking a private taxi online is the most convenient way as you will get a convenient pick up service - the driver will be waiting for you at the airport.
 Book your Bangkok Suvarnabhumi BKK Airport ↔ Pattaya Transfer or Bangkok Don Muang DMK Airport ↔ Pattaya Transfer and you will enjoy easy door-to-door transfer from the airport to your Pattaya hotel in a modern air conditioned vehicle.

 Otherwise, you can get one of many taxis waiting at the airport and test your bargaining skills.

 Buses to Pattaya

 There are regular bus services from Suvarnabhumi Airport and from Bangkok’s Ekkamai Bus Terminal to Pattaya.
 Buses to Pattaya leave from Bangkok's Northern Bus Terminal (Mo Chit) and Southern (Sai Tai Mai) Bus Terminal as well.
 You can book bus tickets here: Bus from Bangkok to Pattaya.

 Buses from Bangkok to Pattaya are provided by Roong Reuang Coach.
 Buses of this company depart approximately every 30 minutes from 05:00 am to 11:00 pm.
 The journey from Ekkamai Bus Terminal to Pattaya takes about 2 hours 30 mins depending on traffic conditions.
-The current fare is 108 baht per person.
 The bus brings passengers to its own bus terminal on North Pattaya road.